Multisample DNA + Protein#

 Adjusting subclone colors or heatmap colors#

-If you want to change the color palette used for the subclones, you can use set_palette.
-For this you will need to provide a list of ALL subclone names, pointing to the hexcode/color you want to change that subclone to.
+To change the color palette used for the subclones, use set_palette.
+For this provide a list of ALL subclone names, pointing to the hexcode/color to change that subclone to.
 Note: this function also works with the protein and CNV assays.
 See below for an example of this.

-If you want to change the color palette used for any of the assays/layers, you can use ms.Config.Colorscale.
-Then you can list the assay and layer, and assign the plotly colorscale you would like to use for those graphics.
-You can visualized all available colorscales by using plotly.colors.sequential.swatches_continuous().show().
-If you want to reset all color palettes back to their defaults, you can use ms.Config.Colorscle.reset().
+To change the color palette used for any of the assays/layers, use ms.Config.Colorscale.
+Then list the assay and layer, and assign the plotly colorscale to use for those graphics.
+Visualize all available colorscales by using plotly.colors.sequential.swatches_continuous().show().
+To reset all color palettes back to their defaults, use ms.Config.Colorscle.reset().

 # Example of changing the colors assigned to each clone